ambitus/aionz-st-fraud-detection/README.md

 # AI on IBM Z Fraud Detection Solution Template
 This is an AI on IBM Z solution template for fraud detection.
-This solution template provides an example on how to deploy AI using an IBM Z environment, while making use of open source frameworks, Machine Learning for IBM z/OS (MLz), and more
+This solution template provides an example on how to deploy AI using an IBM Z environment, while making use of open source frameworks, Machine Learning for IBM z/OS (MLz), and more.